its4utuff/gorgias-help/src/extension/03-sync.rst

 your templates between machines.
 Here's how you do it:

-Please make sure that you have the `Gorgias` extension installed_ on you Google Chrome before following the steps bellow.
+Please make sure that you have the `Gorgias` extension installed_ on you Google Chrome.

- 1. Open the 'Options' for `Gorgias` from Extensions menu in Google Chrome.
- 2. `Login` or `Register` if your not yet registered on the https://gorgias.io/ website.
- 3. Click on `Sync Now` button (it takes a second or 2).
- 4. Optionally refresh the page if you don't see them right away.

-Now all your templates should be synchronized with the Synchronization server.
+Now log in and all your templates will be synchronized.

-In order to get your templates synchronized with other machines repeat the steps above (but this time just Login).
+In order to get your templates synchronized with other computers, make sure you are logged in on the other computers too.

 How does synchronization work?
 ------------------------------